 The annual program-level review of students is complemented by a departmental review process that focuses on the student's milestone progress.
 At the beginning of each summer, the Director of Graduate Studies reviews students' timeline of milestone completion and sends each student a standardized letter indicating his or her current zone status (Satisfactory and Timely Degree Progress) and recommended milestone goals for the coming year.
-For any student who is at risk of entering the "red zone" in the coming fall term, the letter also serves as a warning that the student must take one of the following actions to avoid placement on Provisional Status:
+At the beginning of every semester the Director of Graduate Studies reviews students' timelines and identifies every student who is entering the first semester of the "yellow zone," the second semester of the "yellow zone", or the "red zone."
+Students who are entering the first semester of the yellow zone will receive a pre-warning letter from the DGS.
+Students who are entering the second semester of the yellow zone will receive a letter that indicates that student must take one of the following actions to avoid placement on Provisional Status and likely Academic Probation:

-- 1. Provide documentation that expected milestone has already been successfully completed. - 2.
-Successfully complete the required milestone before the start of the fall semester.
+1. Provide documentation that expected milestone has already been successfully completed.

-File a petition for an extension of the "yellow zone" time line that is accepted by the Graduate Education Committee (see Evaluation of Student Progress).
+- 2. Successfully complete the required milestone before the start of the next semester. - 3.
+File a petition for an extension of the "yellow zone" timeline that is accepted by the Graduate Education Committee (see Evaluation of Student Progress).
 The petition must clearly state the extenuating factor(s) that account for the delay in progress, and it must provide a clear plan for how and when the delay in completing the relevant milestone will be overcome.
 "Yellow zone extensions" are granted only in rare instances.
-Before submitting a petition, students are advised to confer with the Director of Graduate Studies and with the Chairs(s) of their training program(s) to obtain feedback on the likely outcome of a petition effort.

-3. Request and receive a leave of absence or withdraw from training.
+Before submitting a petition, students are advised to confer with the Director of Graduate Studies and with the Chairs(s) of their training program(s) to obtain feedback on the likely outcome of a petition effort. - 4.
+Request and receive a leave of absence or withdraw from training.

-At the first GEC meeting of each fall term, the progress of students who are at risk for provisional status are reviewed.
+At the first GEC meeting of each fall term, the progress of students who are in or entering the "red zone" are reviewed.
 A student may personally present a petition at this meeting, if desired.
-Any student who has failed to meet the milestone deadline and (a) who is not granted a yellow-zone extension or (b) who has not requested a leave of absence or withdrawn from training receives a letter indicating that she or he is now on Provisional Status.
-The letter indicates that the student must satisfactorily complete the required milestone by December 31st of the current year or a final decision will be made to terminate the student.
-The effective date of the termination is April 30th of the coming spring semester, so that students have a final semester to make new plans and make one last effort to wrap up a Master's or Doctoral thesis (though doing so will not reverse the termination decision).
+Any student who has failed to meet the milestone deadline and (a) who is not granted a yellow-zone extension or (b) who has not requested a leave of absence or withdrawn from training receives a letter indicating that they are now on Provisional Status and very likely also indicating that they are on Academic Probation.
+Red zone letters provide a final deadline for the completion of the milestone and other steps that must be taken to avoid dismissal from the graduate program.
+If these requirements are not completed, the student will be dismissed from the program.